 - raise awareness of activities and events that take place nationally and encourage children, young people and their families to become involved.

-There is a guidance document for area meeting's in nominating Children & Young People's Work Advocates.
-This has been created to help area meeting nominations committees to find the right people to serve in this role.
+The revised guidance for advocates document is for people new to the role and also for area meetings.
+It has been created to offer support and advice for the role holder and to help area meeting nominations committees to find the right people to serve in this role.

 Connecting with other advocates